 A bottle of prosecco and chef's plate on arrival, plus one cocktail of your choice whenever you most fancy it

-By 11am.
-Check-in is anytime from 3pm, but flexible – the earliest check-in is 12 noon.
+11am.
+Check-in is anytime from 3pm, but flexible – the earliest check-in is noon.

 Six vintage bicycles – artfully restored and painted in Halcyon House colours – are free for guests to use as they please.
 Ask staff for the most picturesque coastal route.
+If you'd rather get around quicker, the hotel has two Audis available to rent – call the travel team for more details.
 If you don't want to venture further than the lawn, there are backgammon boards and croquet sets to while away your afternoon with.

 At the hotel

-Private stretch of beach, Halcyon Spa, free bikes to borrow, gardens, outdoor pool, free WiFi.
+Quiet beach, spa, free bikes to borrow, two Audis for hire, gardens, outdoor pool, free WiFi.
 In rooms: minibar stocked with soft drinks, air-conditioning, tea and coffee-making facilities, hairdryer, Evo bath products.